Spectral gap properties for linear random walks and Pareto's asymptotics for affine stochastic recursions: Laws of large numbers and spectral gaps

 If $s=0$, the random variables $g_{k}(\omega)$ are i.i.d with law $\mu$ and $\mathbb{Q}^{\circ}=\mathbb P=\mu^{\otimes \mathbb N}$.
-Here, under condition (i-p), we extend the results of \cite{29} to the case $s\geq 0$, in particular we construct a suitable measure-valued martingale with contraction properties as in \cite{17}.
+Here, under condition i-p, we extend the results of \cite{28} to the case $s\geq 0$, in particular we construct a suitable kernel-valued martingale with contraction properties as in \cite{17}.
 This will allow us to prove strong forms of the law of large numbers for $S_{n} (\omega)$ and to compare the measures $\mathbb Q_{x}^s$ when $x$ varies.
 Then we can deduce the simplicity of the dominant Lyapunov exponent of $S_{n}(\omega)$ under the $\theta$-invariant probability $\mathbb Q^s$ for $s\geq 0$.
 Spectral gap properties for twisted convolution operators on the projective space and on the unit sphere will follow.
-3mm \underline{\textbf{2) A martingale and the equivalence of $\mathbb{Q}_{x}^{s}$ to $\mathbb{Q}^{s}$}}